keevan/git-link/.github/CONTRIBUTING.md

 Contributing
 ----------------------------------

 Hi there!
-Thank you for taking an interest in heling out.
+Thank you for taking an interest in helping out.

 Please: